 There are two ways you can live off a million dollars, or any other amount you have saved for retirement.

 The two methods are different but overlap.
-One is making retirement withdrawals and the other is based on creating diverse income streams.
+One is making retirement withdrawals and the other is based on creating income streams from investments or skills.

 It is my belief that a shift from the traditional withdrawal method is happening as many retirees favor creating diversified income streams from the many options now available.

-In fact, this phenomenon has led many to retire early, after discovering they can create income from either their investments or their skills instead of withdrawing from savings to live.
+In fact, this phenomenon has led many to retire early, after discovering they can create income from either their investments or their skills instead of making retirement withdrawals to live.

-The income stream method has worked well for us personally over the past decade, but let’s look at both methods since many people prefer more passive methods to fund retirement than what we have done.
+The income stream method has worked well for us personally over the past decade, but let’s look at both methods since many people prefer more passive methods, such as retirement withdrawals or annuities, to fund retirement than what we have done.